Skip to: main navigation | main content | sitemap | accessibility page

 Woodford Lodge & the sailing club

-Once you’ve crossed over the lake, bear left.
-There’s a clearly sign posted tarmac path which leads towards Woodford Lodge and Chew Valley Sailing Club.
-(Sailing is only permitted on the lake through the club.)
-Keep following the path and you will come to The Woodford.
+Keep following the path and you will arrive at The Woodford.
 The views across Chew Valley Lake from here are stunning.
 Stop and have a drink or a bite to eat at one of the outside tables.
-A breather might be a good idea if you have managed to walk all the way from picnic area 2!
-(It’s just under 3km.)
+A breather might be a good idea.
+If you have managed to walk all the way from picnic area 2 it’s just under 3km.

 Chew valley lake – wildlife